zinguyen/zinguyen.github.io/_drafts/2020-05-26-data-mining-w4.md

 # Association Rules

-Apriori is an algorithm for frequent item set mining and association rule learning over transactional databases.
-The algorithm identifies the frequent individual items in the database and, as long as those itemsets appear sufficiently often in the database, extends them to larger itemsets.
-The frequent itemsets determined by Apriori can be used to determine association rules which highlight general trends in the database.
+### Learning objectives:

+1. Define association rules and state their usefulness
+2. Explain the inner-workings of the Apriori algorithm, its benefits, and downsides
+3. Illustrate the steps involved in the FP-growth algorithm and highlight how it addresses shortcomings of Apriori
+4. Programmatically apply association rules to a data set and analyze the results

 ## 1. Market Basket Analysis

 ### Support

-The support of an itemset 𝑋, 𝑠𝑢𝑝𝑝(𝑋) is the proportion of transaction in the database in which the item X appears.
+The support of an itemset 𝑋, $$supp(X)$$ is the proportion of transaction in the database in which the item X appears.
 It signifies the popularity of an itemset.

-$$ 𝑠𝑢𝑝𝑝(𝑋) = Number of transaction in which 𝑋 appears / Total number of transactions $$
+$$ supp(𝑋) = Number of transaction in which 𝑋 appears / Total number of transactions $$

 If the sales of a particular product (item) above a certain proportion have a meaningful effect on profits, that proportion can be considered as the support threshold.
 Furthermore, we can identify itemsets that have support values beyond this threshold as significant itemsets.